-Increasing fluency in our students is one of the main goals of any elementary school teacher.
+Increasing reading fluency in our students is one of the main goals of any elementary school teacher.
 If they are not fluent readers, they are unable to gain meaning (comprehend) from what they are reading.
-There are a few pieces to being a fluent reader…
+There are a few components to being a fluent reader…

 - Phrasing – putting words together in meaningful groups within a sentence